PistonDevelopers/blog.piston.rs/_posts/2017-04-15-no-superintelligence.md

 I wrote up the definition [here](https://github.com/bvssvni/path_semantics/blob/master/papers-wip/first-order-perfect-testable-friendly-ai.pdf), if you are interested.

-This makes the AI an global utility maximizer within allowed constraints, but the problem is the following:
+This makes the AI a global utility maximizer within allowed constraints, but the problem is the following:

 1. As the AI runs for longer time, it will predict that the set of its next actions will primarily be limited by what humans think is scary or not.
-2. Because a scary output is lower in utility than a non-result (erasing the output is a valid modification), then it will search for actions that make humans maximize their fear recovery, e.g. asked to be turned off for a while until the operators have gotten a good night sleep.
+2. Because a scary output is lower in utility than a none-result (erasing the output is a valid modification), then it will search for actions that make humans maximize their fear recovery, e.g. asked to be turned off for a while until the operators have gotten a good night sleep.
 3. Since this kind of behavior in itself will scare the heck out of people,